-The Additional Voluntary Contributions ("AVCs") for the Plan relate to the Defined Benefit members and these are invested in policies with Equitable Life, Aviva and Prudential Assurance Company Limited ("Prudential").
+The Additional Voluntary Contributions ("AVCs") for the Plan relate to the Defined Benefit members and these are invested in policies with Utmost Life (formerly Equitable Life), Aviva and Prudential Assurance Company Limited ("Prudential").
 These policies are closed to new members.

 DC Section investments are available to Defined Benefit members who wish to switch their AVCs into these funds.
-The Trustees do not operate a default investment arrangement within the meaning of Pensions Act 2008 in relation to AVC policies.